When you holiday in Hurghada you’ll find the attractions extend far beyond the glorious white-sand beaches and luxurious hotels.

 A visit to Hurghada’s old town, El Dahar, gives a flavour of times past, with traditional restaurants and a large market where you can browse at clothes, linens and crafts as well as sampling delicious food.

-Of course, the wonderful weather is crucial to Hurghada’s popularity, with temperatures ranging from around 19C in the winter well into the 30s in high summer, bringing up to 11 hours of sunshine on the longest days.
+Of course, the year-round sunshine is crucial to Hurghada’s popularity, with temperatures ranging from around 20C in the winter and up to 40C in the middle of summer, bringing up to 11 hours of sunshine on the longest days.

 Hurghada City is the second largest town on the Red Sea and there’s a great party atmosphere in clubs around the tourist centres, but visitors who prefer to wind down with a sunset stroll should head for chilled-out Abu Tigh Marina, at El Gouna, to find a choice of restaurants offering international cuisine.